architect-examples/arc-workshop/src/shared/md/04-json-service/02-reads.md

 Things to notice:

 - A new top level variable named `first` to stash the first post from the `get /api/posts` test
-- The test for `get /api/posts/:postID` usses `first.postID` as a url parameter
+- The test for `get /api/posts/:postID` uses `first.postID` as a url parameter

 ---